-Note: If you have not done so, you may want to watch the entire set of movies before the semester begins, preferably the extended versions.
+Note: If you have not done so, you may want to watch the entire set of movies before the semester begins, preferably the extended versions of the LOTR movies.
+You may also want to watch The Lord of the Rings: The Rings of Power.